jethpson/Gmod/README.md

 The language includes control flow structures such as loops and conditional statements, allowing for the creation of more complex and dynamic scripts.
 This facilitates decision-making processes and iterative actions in response to in-game events.

 Expression 2 scripts can interface with and control a wide range of Wiremod devices.
 This integration enables players to build intricate contraptions, ranging from automated doors and elevators to elaborate logic puzzles and games.

-#Expression 2 benefits from a vibrant and creative community.
+Expression 2 benefits from a vibrant and creative community.
 Users share their scripts and creations, contributing to a diverse library of resources available through the Steam Workshop.

-#this repository contains some of my adventures into this unique environment.
+This repository contains some of my adventures into this unique environment.